demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-push-to-template-stack
 ***
-Pushes the given PAN-OS Template-stack to the given devices or all devices that belong to the template stack.
+Pushes the given PAN-OS template-stack to the given devices or all devices that belong to the template stack.

 #### Base Command